yoching/Presentations/201807AppArchitectureSample@TokyoiOSMeetup/AppArchitectureByManualDI.md

   - Custom Transition

 ---
-# Self Introduction - Few experiences

-- Older OS
-- Objective-C
-- Maintenance / Operation
-- DB Management
-- CoreAnimation / CoreGraphics
+## App Architecture by Manual DI

 ---
-## App Architecture by Manual DI
+# Agenda

+1. Coordinator pattern
+1. Inspirations
+1. Architecture
+1. How it changed the development flow?

 ---
 # Sample Code